unity & me

 why can't we both just be deemed as equal instead?

-for making a braid requires more than just
+but no, it's not that easy, for making a braid requires more than just

 threads on the head